 Does collecting evidence, medical records and police reports sound overwhelming?
 Are you too shaken up by the accident to even think about opening up a claim against the distracted driver?
 Don’t worry: A personal injury lawyer can help.

 While you’re physically and emotionally recovering from your accident, you can hire an experienced personal injury lawyer to take on your case.
-They will help you get treatment, put together essential evidence and documents and file a claim against the other driver and their insurance company.
+They will help you get treatment, put together essential evidence and documents, and file a claim against the other driver and their insurance company.

 You’ll need to have an initial meeting with your lawyer to go over all the details, but after that, they’ll take care of things for you.
-They may follow up for clarification and they’ll be in touch when updates come in, but other than that, you can be rest assured that your case is moving forward.
+They may follow up for clarification and they’ll be in touch when updates come in, but other than that, you can rest assured that your case is moving forward.

 Finding the Right Personal Injury Lawyer